supermellowcats/supermellowcats.github.io/posts/datascience/_posts/TWDS-2-Read-this-if-Hiring-Data-Scientists.md

 ### Question 2f: Do they need someone who can identify data projects with demonstrable business value and work a combination of the roles described (often with support) to build those projects?

 ## START

+What will a data scientists do at this organization?
+Identify at least 5 use cases for data science.

+If you're in charge of this hiring decision, you need to first know exactly what data science **can and should do** for your organization.
+Then, you need to find the **right data scientist** for the job.
+Let's unpack how to answer these two questions.